 Summary and Conclusion

 pH is a fundamental concept in chemistry and biologyBiology is the study of life!
 It’s the science that looks at all living things, from tiny bacteria to giant whales, and tries to figure out how they work, how they’re related, and how they change over time.
-Think of… Read More, reflecting the delicate balance between acidity and alkalinity in our bodies and the world around us.
+Think of it like this: • Living things are like complex machines, made… Read More, reflecting the delicate balance between acidity and alkalinity in our bodies and the world around us.
 Understanding pH is key to comprehending how our organs function, how our bodies maintain homeostasis, and how diet and lifestyle choices can influence our overall health.